 Wave them over.
 Smile.
 Listen.
 Make eye contact.
 Inviting someone to participate brings perspective, and makes them feel engaged and supported.
 It enriches and strengthens our diverse community.
 Be the one to show them they matter.

 Valencia College is committed to inclusivity and is continuously working to amplify the message by communicating special initiatives, as well as providing resources and services to support all faculty, staff and students.

-A central focus of our efforts to strengthen Valencia’s inclusive community revolve around preparing faculty, staff and students to know and exhibit inclusive behaviors, when to step in or speak out on situations, and how to report issues related to harassment, discrimination or sexual assault.
+A central focus of our efforts to strengthen Valencia College’s inclusive community revolve around preparing faculty, staff and students to know and exhibit inclusive behaviors, when to step in or speak out on situations, and how to report issues related to harassment, discrimination or sexual assault.

-Teaching and Learning Academy: TLA Inclusion and Diversity Essential competency and related courses
+Teaching Learning Academy Essential competency and related courses

 Topics of harassment, discrimination and violence are serious subjects that must be handled with care, and we want to ensure that individuals have the training, resources and support that are needed to prevent occurrences and properly respond to incidents, if they are disclosed.